-True Android fans have three dates marked on their calendar for the major international tech expos: CES (Consumer Electronics Show) in Las Vegas, IFA (Internationale Funkausstellung) in Berlin, and MWC (Mobile World Conference) in Barcelona.
+True Android fans have three dates marked on their calendar for the major international tech expos: CES (Consumer Electronics Show) in Las Vegas, IFA (Internationale Funkausstellung) in Berlin, and MWC (Mobile World Congress) in Barcelona.
 MWC is the one we're interested in here, as it is the number one European event in the first quarter of 2017.
 Here, we'll keep you updated on the latest news of the event and give you an overview of all of our hands-on reviews so far.

 Highlight recent changes